Dan-in-CA/sip_plugins/README.md

 ******************
 proto
 ---------
-A bare bones plugin for use as a starting point for plugin authoring.</br>
+A bare bones plugin for use as a starting point for plugin authoring.
 (Installed by default)

 system_update
 ----------
-Allows updating OSPi software from integrated UI</br>
+Allows updating OSPi software from integrated UI
 (Installed by default)

 email_adj